Effect of quasiperiodic and random noise on many-body dynamical decoupling protocols: Numerics on spin chains

 In Fig.~\ref{fig:ns1_scaling} (a), we show the scaling collapse for the plateau.
 The height of the plateau is independent of $\epsilon$.
 We thus use the ideal polyfractal simulations to obtain this plot.
 In particular, for $n_f = 1$, we find that the plateau scales as $T_0^2$ in accord with the expectation that the driving kills terms of order $\mathcal{O} \left( T_0 \right)$ that do not commute with $X_1$.
 Thus, we anticipate a quasi-conserved operator $\tilde{X}_1$ related to $X_1$ by a rotation of order $\mathcal{O} \left( T_0^2 \right)$.
 For $n_f = 2$, the plateau scales as $T_0^4$ instead of the naively expected $T_0^3$ scaling; this can occur due to symmetry reasons where the absence of certain terms in the physical Hamiltonian naturally eschews $\mathcal{O} (T^3_0)$ terms in the BCH expansion utilized in Eq.~\ref{eq:dyndecoupling} that do not commute with $X_1$.
 We do not expect this to be the case for more general Hamiltonians than the one we examine.
 We note that in this plot, we used $T_0 = 0.0$---0.64 and the scaling collapse is near perfect for this range of driving periods.

-In Fig.~\ref{fig:ns1_scaling} (b), we focus on the linear ramp.
+In Fig.~\ref{fig:ns1_scaling} (b), we focus on the linear ramp that appears at times after the plateau seen in the polyfractal simulations is obtained.
 In particular, we normalize the relaxation curve by $\epsilon T_0$ and the time by $1/\epsilon T_0$.
 The scaling collapse is remarkably good for the large range of values of $\epsilon = 0.004$---$0.064$ and $T_0 = 0.01$---$0.16 $ considered here.
-This collapse suggests the following results----i) the relaxation rate is constant over the linear ramp and scales $\epsilon^2 T_0^2$, ii) the time $\tau$ that determines the end of this linear relaxation regime scales as $\tau \sim 1/(\epsilon T_0)$.
+This collapse suggests the following results----i) the relaxation rate is constant over the linear ramp and scales $\epsilon^2 T_0^2$, ii) thus, the timescale on which the linear ramp kicks in, $\tau_l$ ,is determined by the time at which relaxation due to this linear heating approaches the height of the plateau in the polyfractcal case, thus, $\epsilon^2 T^2_0 \tau_l \sim T^{n_f}_0$, and iii) the time $\tau_s$ that determines the end of this linear relaxation regime scales as $\tau_s \sim 1/(\epsilon T_0)$.
 We give qualitative explanation of these results in terms of the Fibonacci noise spectra below.

 In Fig.~\ref{fig:ns1_scaling} (c), we examine the terminal logarithmically slow relaxation regime.
 Two aspects of the data are evident---i) the relaxation is logarithmic or perhaps even weaker than logarithmic in this regime, and ii) curves for different $T_0$ and $\epsilon$ overlay each other if they have the same product $\epsilon T_0$.
 This again hints that there are universal features to these long time curves which are largely determined by the single parameter $\epsilon T_0$.
 We can also explain the presence of this slow logarithmic regime and dependence on the single parameter $\epsilon T_0$ by analyzing the noise spectrum of the Fibonacci noise.